Air pollution and car emissions

 A top-selling car, it chugs out so much NOx that it also wouldn’t meet Euro 1 standards.

-Its Euro 6 engine should mean its cleaner than most, but it still claims the fifth-biggest producer of NOx.
+Its Euro 6 engine should mean it's cleaner than most, but we found it to be the fifth-biggest producer of NOx.

 The four-wheel-drive version of this Kia only just meets Euro 1 criteria.
 That's OK - if you happen to do your driving in 1993.